datafordemocracy/PublicInterestData2018/questions.md

 Referral data
 1. Response Priority - How long later does the Moderate and Low get processed?
 2. How often can the reporter referred a child?
 For example, if the caller finds out that the application was screened out, can he/she immediately put in a referral again?
+3. How is response priority (R1,R2,R3) determined?
+By a screening tool or individual?
+4. What is the difference between “Unable To Determine” and “Race Unknown”?
+5. Some cases are listed as having no “meaningful”, others have first contact but no response priority.
+Why is that?

 Placement data
 1. Under “Placement History” what does it mean when a child exits because the “Placement cannot meet the child’s behavioral needs”?
 Are we able to access data on where the child goes after leaving for this reason?
 Also, is this determined by the foster family or by a caseworker?
 2. AWOL_BEGIN_DT — what is this measurement?
 What does date beginning duration of gap in care (with no exit) mean?